 I created a house cleaning pricing spreadsheet that I use to give estimates.
 You can find it here.

-I hope this helps you to price your cleanings effectively and get paid!
+I hope this helps you to price your cleanings more effectively and make a profit!